maksimluzik/knowu/index.markdown

     and social media insights to help you understand and enhance your personality and relationships.</p>
 <h2>Interested in joining as an Internal Tester?</h2>
 <p>Navigate to the form <a href="/join">here</a> to join the internal tester group.</p>
-<p>After you receive an invite in your email, follow these instructions below how to install the interal testing version of the KnowU.</p>
+<p>After you receive an invite in your email, follow these instructions below how to install the internal testing version of the KnowU.</p>
 <div class="banners-container">
     <div class="banners">
         <h4>iOS</h4>